Dogs

 Exemption Exam

+AFCD will hold two examinations sessions every year.
 Please note that participation in the examination is voluntary.
 Owners of large dogs who are content to exercise their dogs on leash in public places and outdoor areas need not apply to sit for this examination.

-Please see below for examination content.
+Please see below for examination content:

 Protocol

-Test 1- Assessment of temperament
+Part 1- Assessment of temperament

 1. It shows sociable behaviours